shreyasthiagaraj/docs.blockstack/_develop/stackit/introduction.md

 ---
 # Introduction to the Stackit tutorial

-This tutorial is a progressive React tutorial.
-You will start from a template and build a multi-page React application.
-The final application will make use of all the features of the Blockstack platform.
+In this tutorial, you start from a template and build a multi-page React application.
+The final Stackit app  makes use of all the features of the Blockstack platform.

-##  How to use this tutorial

-Explain the repository layout
+## Try the Stackit App

+Before you begin, you should learn what you are building.

-## Get the prerequisities
+## Set up your environment with the prerequisites

+A browser.
+npm and yo
+an ascii editor

 <details><summary markdown='span'>macOS
 </summary>